What is the Difference Between Sparkling Red and Lambrusco?

 With a history dating back to Roman times, Lambrusco holds a significant place in Italian winemaking and is commonly associated with celebrations and gourmet pairings.

-Globally, both sparkling red wines and Lambrusco are highly popular, revered for their deep hues, lively bubbles, and ability to capture the essence of their respective terroirs.
+Globally, both sparkling red wines and Lambrusco are highly popular, and revered for their deep hues, lively bubbles, and ability to capture the essence of their respective terroirs.

 As interest in regional and artisanal wines grows, so does the profile of these sparkling reds.